 EPPP (PART 2 – Skills)

-The EPPP (Part 2 – Skills) is used to evaluate the skills of a candidate applying for licensure in Psychology.
-The skills-based assessment includes questions about applied, real world situations that psychologists face in practice.
+The EPPP (Part 2 – Skills) was introduced in 2020 and is used to evaluate the skills of a candidate applying for licensure in Psychology.
+The skills-based assessment includes questions about applied, real-world situations that psychologists face in practice.
 The exam provides valuable information to licensing boards as it assesses the candidate’s ability to show what they would do in an applied setting.